ideas-labo/SeMPL/README.md

 19, 2024, Porto de Galinhas, Brazil, 24 pages.

 # Documents
+- **artifact documents**
+the required documents for the submission of Artifacts FSE'24.

 - **data**:
 configuration datasets of nine subject systems as specified in the paper.